fix/grails-alfresco-plugin/README.md

 After installation you can create an alfresco server connector on http://host:port/myapp/alfrescoServer

-As soon as done, you can use the tag lib '''<alfresco:homeTree node="workspace://SpaceNodes/your-node-here">''' to render the folders and documents inside the node
+As soon as done, you can use the tag lib `<alfresco:homeTree node="workspace://SpaceNodes/your-node-here">` to render the folders and documents inside the node

-you can use also '''<alfresco:spaceTree node="">'''
+you can use also `<alfresco:spaceTree node="">`

 # CSS Considerations